biplabsadhukhan/ETWS/README.md

-# ETWS
+# ETWS tracks and correspondind surge
-Python tools for creating, processing, and analyzing Extrtropical winter storm events from oceanographic and meteorological datasets.
+Python tools for creating, processing, and analyzing Extratropical winter storm events from oceanographic and meteorological datasets.